emhuerta-mads/Capstone-Team-22-War-What-Is-It-Good-For/README.md

 # Capstone Team 22 - War What Is It Good For?
 Erica Huerta & Julien Szarata

+## Project Overview
+‘War, What Is It Good For?’ is a macroeconomic analysis of war and its impact to the United States.
+As the Israel-Hamas war advances and the United States is furthering its engagement in the war, it’s crucial that consumers understand the economic ramifications of war beyond human cost.
+While the broader implications of war may not be directly evident by a populace, consumers endure economic and financial consequences as a result of war that extends beyond when war conflict ceases, such as an increase in grocery prices, increase in the unemployment rate, and a decrease in personal savings.

+Our project analyzes multiple U.S. economic indicators, e.g. Gross Domestic Product, and attempts to model a counterfactual, i.e. if the United States was not engaged in war, what behaviors would we witness for those same economic indicators?
+Our project experiments with multiple machine learning models including ARMA, ARIMA, XGBOOST, and CNN, to predict a non-war counterfactual and compares the predicted versus actual economic data in an attempt to conclude war economic effects.
+In an effort to reduce the scope of our project to a manageable workload, we shifted the focus of our analysis to key-in on a primary macroeconomic indicator, Gross Domestic Product (GDP), which is widely sourced as the main indicator of the economic health and performance of a country.
+We further refined our scope to analyze two major U.S. wars over the last century, the Vietnam War and the Afghanistan War.
+Provided the complexity and pitfalls of the counterfactual analysis, we also included an independent country to act as a baseline for economic behavioral comparisons to enhance our findings.

 ## Economic Indicators & Datasets

 ### 1. Gross Domestic Product (GDP)